PSY 348: Lecture 3

 Tell us most participants’ answer.

-A skewed distribution occurs when one side of the date gets cut off due to measurement limitation.
+A skewed distribution occurs when one side of the data gets cut off due to measurement limitation.

 In a skewed distribution, the mean gets pulled out toward the tail, and the mode gets pulled to the cluster.